 What is the regular start time for games?

 The majority of the games for the Outdoor 2019 season will have a 6:30pm start time (unless the need for a double-header).
-To account for double headers will be at 6:00pm and 7:00pm respectively.
+To account for double headers, some games will be at 6:00pm and 7:00pm respectively.
 Games may be re-scheduled to an earlier time to account for rain-outs.
 Please keep a specific eye on the start time for each of your games.

 Do you have anything for younger ages?

 For the 2016 and 2017 birth years, our Club hosts a program called Micro & Mini 3v3 with registration taking place in late April 2020.
 More information on that program will be available by March 2020.

-How long is the Recreational/House League Soccer season?
+How long is the House League Soccer season?

 House League Soccer typically runs from late May to the end of August depending on the age group.
 U5 to U10 have a season wrap up festival in August and teams U12 to U16 have playoffs in September.
 U19 Coed & All-Girls will have a playoff format but will start a week earlier and end a week earlier to account for those attending post-secondary.
 The exact times for festivals will be confirmed by mid-season.

 Where are the games played?

-Please click here for our Field Locations & Map page detailing all the fields we use in our program along with directions and a Google Map directory.
+Click here for our Field Locations & Map page detailing all the fields we use in our program along with directions and a Google Map directory.